apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 of command-line tools that precede the `cordova` CLI utility.
 See The Command-Line Interface for information how to update the version of the CLI.

+## Upgrading to 3.3.0 from 3.2.0

+Follow the same instructinos as for `3.2.0`.

+Starting with 3.3.0, the Cordova runtime is now compiled as an Android Library instead of a Jar.
+This should have no effect for command-line usage, but IDE users will need to import the newly added `MyProject-CordovaLib` project into their workspace.

 ## Upgrading to 3.2.0 from 3.1.0

 For projects that were created with the cordova CLI: